 First of all, I’m going to take a moment to plug reloading as an option for 6.5 CM.
-Handloading a round to your exact specifications, that works well with your particular rifle, is always going to be superior to factory loads, but you can really see benefits with 6.5 CM over a lot of other rounds.
+Handloading a round to your exact specifications will always be superior to factory loads, but you can really see benefits with 6.5 CM.

 For hunting, Hornady’s 143gr Precision Hunter ELD-X round is phenomenal.
 Hornady makes great ammo for just about every caliber.
 I don’t think I’ve had a deer take a single step after being hit with one of these, and I’ve been very impressed with its availability.
-Other than that, Remington Core-Lokt’s and Federal Fusion in your favorite bullet weight will also get the job done, no problem.
+Other than that, Remington Core-Lokt’s and Federal Fusion in your favorite bullet weight will also get the job done.

-For serious target work, all of Hornady’s ELD loads will do great, depending on your needs, but I like the heavier 147gr loads.
+For serious target work, all of Hornady’s ELD loads will do great, but I like the heavier 147gr loads.
 Other than that, I have had great success past 1000 yards with Winchester’s 140gr hollowpoint boat-tail loads.

 Does that mean the 6.5mm Creedmoor is better?

-First and foremost, if you’re a hunter in a place like the American Southeast where you rarely (if ever) have to take a shot beyond 300 yards.
-If you’re dealing strictly with shorter ranges, you may as well take advantage of the lower cost of .308 rifles and ammo.
+First and foremost, if you’re dealing strictly with shorter ranges, take advantage of the lower cost of .308 rifles and ammo.

-The .308 Winchester is used by every Western military on the planet, and is a NATO favorite.
+Every Western military on the planet, including NATO, favors the .308.
 That means cheap, cheap, cheap ammo.
-Relatively speaking.
-And while 6.5 Creedmoor is available most places, you still can’t get the sheer variety of ammo, particularly cheap surplus ammo and plinking rounds, that you can get with .308 Win.
+While 6.5 Creedmoor is available most places, you still can’t get the sheer variety of cheap surplus ammo that you can get with .308 Winchester.

-Of course, that may eventually change now that the US government is adopting 6.5mm Creedmoor, but for now, .308 is the superior budget long-range round, and 6.5mm Creedmoor is better for serious competitors, and those who want to get the best performance possible.
+Of course, that may change now that the US government is adopting 6.5mm Creedmoors.
+But for now, .308 is the superior budget long-range round.
+6.5mm Creedmoor is better for serious competitors and those who want to get the best performance possible.

-In the end, it comes down to preference, and what you’re looking for.
+In the end, it comes down to personal preference.

-I know I said I was going to give you a definitive answer one way or another in the 6.5mm Creedmoor vs. .308 Winchester debate, but the truth is there just isn’t one.
+I know I said I was going to give you a definitive answer one way or another in the 6.5mm Creedmoor vs. .308 Winchester debate.
+The truth is, there just isn’t one.
 Both of these rounds have their upside, in the end.

-If you’re looking for something that will reach out to the very limits of your abilities, and probably beyond, go with the 6.5mm Creedmoor.
-If you’re looking for something that’s affordable, but will still ring the gong at 500 yards without any issues, maybe try the .308 Winchester.
+If you’re looking for something that will reach the very limits of your abilities, go with the 6.5mm Creedmoor.
+If you’re looking for something affordable, but will still ring the gong at 500 yards, maybe try the .308 Winchester.